 - Bring the document to whoever is going to present it to the inspector.

-- Give it to the inspector, and then they will give it back when they’re done.
+- Give it to the inspector, and then they will return it when they’re done.

 An electronic record request is similar in structure to the paper record, but simpler.
 These kinds of requests are fast and easy with inspection management software.
 The primary components for electronic record and document requests are: